It seems that there’s not a publishing skills shortage at all

 Peter McKay is Chief Executive of the Publishing Training Centre.
 He joined the PTC in 2011 after 34 years in educational, scholarly and professional publishing.
 The PTC, an independent charitable foundation established 40 year ago, is a network of over 50 publishing and training professionals focused solely on delivering training courses for the publishing industry and developing publishing skills.

-In the 21st century, book publishing companies seem to be investing less in the skills training of their employees than they used to, can this be right?
+century, book publishing companies seem to be investing less in the skills training of their employees than they used to, can this be right?

 How does the Publishing Training Centre see it?

 Such a picture seems evident when viewed through the lens of the Publishing Training Centre (PTC).
 At the turn of the century the PTC offered 82 individual, Open (classroom) Courses; in 2017 we offer 22.